jakewilliami/MultidimensionalTools.jl/README.md

 [![Code Style: Blue][code-style-img]][code-style-url] [![Build Status](https://travis-ci.com/jakewilliami/MultidimensionalTools.jl.svg?branch=master)](https://travis-ci.com/jakewilliami/MultidimensionalTools.jl) ![Project Status](https://img.shields.io/badge/status-maturing-green)

+**This package is still developing and may need peer review from mathematicians.**

+**Important note: still being defined are multidimensional operations such as addition and multiplication.**

-This is a minimal package for a pure Julia tools I have found useful in working in higher dimensions.
+This is a package for a pure Julia tools I have found useful in working in higher dimensions.
 This repository came about from some informal work in [Advent of Code, 2020, days 11 &#38; 17](https://github.com/jakewilliami/scripts/tree/master/julia/Other/advent_of_code/2020)

 ## Examples